Léa Mysius

 Léa Mysius (born 4 April 1989) is a French film director and screenwriter.
 In 2017, she made her feature directorial debut with the film Ava, which premiered at the 2017 Cannes Film Festival where it won the SACD Award.
 Her second feature film, The Five Devils, was screened in the Directors' Fortnight section at the 2022 Cannes Film Festival.
 As a screenwriter, Mysius has also collaborated with Arnaud Desplechin on Ismael's Ghosts (2017) and Oh Mercy!
-(2019), Jacques Audiard on Paris, 13th District (2021) and Claire Denis on Stars at Noon (2022).
+(2019), Jacques Audiard on Paris, 13th District (2021) and Emilia Pérez (2024), and Claire Denis on Stars at Noon (2022).

 Early life and education

 Mysius grew up in the Médoc region of France but moved to Réunion at the age of 13.
 Her twin sister is set designer Esther Mysius, with whom she often collaborates on film projects.
 Her brother, Nathan Mysius, also works in the film industry.

 At age 17, Mysius obtained a baccalauréat scientifique.
 She studied literature at the Sorbonne in Paris.
 In 2010, she entered La Fémis, studying in the screenwriting department.
 She graduated from La Fémis in 2014.